EU-Compass for Action on Mental Health and Well-being

 EU Mental Health Forum

-The Compass will hold three mental health forums as leadership events.
-These will focus on disseminating results from the annual surveys and facilitating high-level discussion on the progress of implementing the European Framework for Action on Mental Health and Wellbeing.
-A key part of this will be communicating the case for, and examples of, broad societal ownership and action on mental health and wellbeing through policy and non-governmental stakeholder action.
+The Compass holds three mental health forums as leadership events.
+Their aim is to share the results from the annual surveys and to facilitate high-level discussion on progress made in implementing the European Framework for Action on Mental Health and Wellbeing.
+A key part of this will be communicating the case for, and examples of, public ownership and action on mental health and wellbeing through policy and non-governmental stakeholder action.

 Find activities for 2016, 2017, 2018 on the EU Mental Health Compass Forum.